jeffreyalvr/vcgb/README.md

 A boilerplate structure for creating OpenGL + GLFW projects using VSCode.

+### Important

+By default I am using Visual Studio 2022 Community Compiler Toolchain (MSVC kit) to run in VSCode.

+If you don’t have Visual Studio installed, you can use other compilers like MinGW-w64 or CLang/GCC.

+Ensure that you select the appropriate CMake kit in VSCode to match your installed compiler (see in Setup #3 step A), then configure, build, and run the project as usual.

 ## Features

 - Uses CMake for project configuration and build management.